 The adjustment time scale τ is rather arbitrary but experience suggests that to prevent grid-scale saturation it must be set such that where \overline{w} is the grid-scale vertical velocity.
-The magnitude of the grid-scale vertical velocity roughly doubles when resolution is doubled and so originally At T63 τ is set to 2 hours, and at other resolutions was originally varied linearly with the spectral truncation (N);
+The magnitude of the grid-scale vertical velocity increases with increasing resolution, and therefore the relaxation timescale is also made dependent on model resolution.
+At resolutions smaller than T159 it is set to 2 hours, from T159 to T319 it is set to 1 hour and at resolutions finer than T319 it is set to 20 minutes.

-$$M{\rm cld} \approx \rho \,\overline{W} \tag{5.20}$$
+$$M{\rm cld} \approx \rho \overline{w}$$ (5.20)